 3. Family Portraits Can Get Complicated?

 When putting the wedding timeline together, Family Portraits take up a very small section of it.
 If not done correctly, they can take far more time than what you think.
 In my eyes I feel the Family Formals are a very important part of the day.
 Weddings are a time when mostly all of your family is together in celebration, and what better time to get awesome photos of everyone close to your heart (As shown below, LOOK AT ALL THAT LOVE!!
 This wasn’t their real family formal if you were wondering haha.
 Thats just how fun they were)?!
-So here is the game plan with Family Formals, I always tell my brides to put together a small list either on their phone or a small piece of paper, of family groupings that the bride and groom want for the family photos.
+So here is the game plan with Family Formals, I always tell my couples to put together a small list either on their phone or a small piece of paper, of family groupings that the bride and groom want for the family photos.
 This way you won’t forget any groupings or leave out someone important.
 Once the list is made, on the day of, give it to a family member with some authority that doesn’t take any crap!
+Also, be sure to email me this list as well!
 This is important because the photographer doesn’t know the faces or names.
 Have this person help round up family members for the next shot and the Family Portraits can move smoothly and quickly like an assembly line.
 Remember one thing when generating this list, the more groupings you have, the more time it will take.
-This time used for Family Formals, if not used right, will cut into portrait time with the bridal party, and more importantly, the bride and groom.
+This time used for Family Formals, if not used right, will cut into portrait time with the bridal party, and more importantly, the couple.
 The best thing to do is get portraits with immediate family like parents, siblings, and grandparents.
 Then later at the reception when everyone is loosened up, go a head and grab your photographer for some of those other group shots through the night.

 4. Some Fancy New Trend of Doing It All Up Front….It Works.

 A big trend over the past few years is now to cut out the bouquet and garter from the line up during the reception.
-Theres probably a few reasons this started but I just like to make it simple and say, no its not because it gets really, really raunchy sometimes, but because it keeps the energy going if you don’t do it.
+Theres probably a few reasons this started but I just like to make it simple and say, aside from getting really raunchy sometimes, it keeps the energy going if you don’t do it.
 The main thing that I kept seeing was couples wanting the DJ to do “Everything Up Front”.
 By this I mean, the couple gets introduced and goes right into their first dance.
 From there parent dances get done and so do speeches.
 Once the main entree is served they go right into cake cutting.
 This way everything has been already done, and there’s no more breaks in the event, just a fun and constant party!
 This year I’ve seen a new trend catching on which I personally love, and its the “Private Cake Cutting”.
 While everyone is still dancing and the music is still bumping, the Matre D’ will grab the couple and the photographer and escort them to the cake.
 While everyone is having a good time they cut it, and smash it, and jump right back into the party.
 This prevents the music from slowing down and people getting off of the dance floor.

 5. Allow Time For Portraits!

 Well I’ve saved the best, and most important, for last.
 Some couples may not have any control over this, which I will explain later, but please make sure you put aside a good amount of time for portraits.
 This means accounting for travel time to get to and from the portrait location, and add 15 minutes for bridal party to get in and out of cars and fix themselves up.
-Once you are there and ready to get portraits about an hour or more is a prime amount of time for bridal portraits.
+Once you are there and ready to get portraits about an hour and a half or more is a prime amount of time for bridal portraits.
 If your schedule allows for more time, than do it!
-Back to not having control over this, if your wedding ceremony and reception are all at the same venue you will only have 1 hour total to do the Family Portraits, Bridal Party Portraits, and pictures of the couple.
+Back to not having control over this, if your wedding ceremony and reception are all at the same venue you will only have about 45 minutes total to do the Family Portraits, Bridal Party Portraits, and pictures of the couple.
 This usually isn’t a problem getting it all done with cooperation from all groups.
 This will be out of your hands unless you have considered doing a first look prior to the ceremony.
 The first look will give the bridal party a lot more time for pictures.
 Although I am very traditional and will never push for a first look, it has been sacrificed by some couples in order to get the pictures they want.

-If you are a bride and have already been through scheduling your big day, what are some other helpful tips you can give to other brides that are currently planning.
+If you are a bride or groom and have already been through scheduling your big day, what are some other helpful tips you can give to other brides that are currently planning.
 Leave your comments below!